Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_None_Urn.md

     - Tags: [[white privilege]], [[racism]], [[white supremacy]]

 - Q:: What is a white person's perception of race grounded in and why can white people be ignorant of race's existence?
-    - > "This model acknowl-edged that White people’s racial consciousness is grounded in their perceptions of themselves in relation to People of Color."
+    - > "This model acknowl-edged that White people’s racial [[conscious|consciousness]] is grounded in their perceptions of themselves in relation to People of Color."

 - Q:: What are the five essential elements of White Privelege?
   1. Maintains the system that creates the privileges